KuechlerO/PrimerDesigner/README.md

 ---

-## Documentation
+## Primer Pair Documentation
-The documentation is created at runtime.
-The output interface provides a basic overview of the primer design process.
+The documentation for the designed primer pairs is created at runtime and is available for download as a Word document.
-A detailed version of the documentation can be downloaded as a Word document.

 ---